|

 The all-time high GEN coin price was $0.91.

-Use our custom price calculator to see the hypothetical price of GEN with market cap of BTC or other crypto coins. |
+Use our custom price calculator to see the hypothetical price of GEN with market cap of ETH or other crypto coins. |

 The code for DAOstack crypto currency is #GEN.